Dichloromethane: Regulation

 In many countries, products containing DCM must carry labels warning of its health risks.
+Concerns about its health effects have led to a search for alternatives in many of its applications.

+In the European Union, the Scientific Committee on Occupational Exposure Limit Values (SCOEL) recommends an occupational exposure limit for DCM of 100 ppm (8-hour time-weighted average) and a short-term exposure limit of 200 ppm for a 15-minute period.
+The European Parliament voted in 2009 to ban the use of DCM in paint-strippers for consumers and many professionals, with the ban taking effect in December 2010.

-In February 2013, the U.S. Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health warned that at least 14 bathtub refinishers have died since 2000 from DCM exposure.
+In February 2013, the US Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health warned that at least 14 bathtub refinishers have died since 2000 from DCM exposure.
 These workers had been working alone, in poorly ventilated bathrooms, with inadequate or no respiratory protection, and no training about the hazards of DCM.
 OSHA has since then issued a DCM standard.

-In the European Union, the European Parliament voted in 2009 to ban the use of DCM in paint-strippers for consumers and many professionals.
-The ban took effect in December 2010.

-In Europe, the Scientific Committee on Occupational Exposure Limit Values (SCOEL) recommends for DCM an occupational exposure limit (8 h time-weighted average) of 100 ppm and a short-term exposure limit (15 min) of 200 ppm.

-Concerns about its health effects have led to a search for alternatives in many of these applications.

-On March 15, 2019, the U.S. Environmental Protection Agency (EPA) issued a final rule to prohibit the manufacture (including importing and exporting), processing, and distribution of methylene chloride in all paint removers for consumer use, effective in 180 days.
-However, it does not affect other products containing methylene chloride, including many consumer products not intended for paint removal.
+On March 15, 2019, the US Environmental Protection Agency (EPA) issued a final rule to prohibit the manufacture (including importing and exporting), processing, and distribution of DCM in all paint removers for consumer use, effective in 180 days.
+However, it does not affect other products containing DCM, including many consumer products not intended for paint removal.
+On April 20, 2023, the EPA proposed a widespread ban on the production of DCM with some exceptions for military and industrial uses.
+On April 30, 2024, the EPA finalized a ban on most commercial uses of DCM, which mainly banned its application for stripping paint and degreasing surfaces but allowed for some remaining commercial applications, such as chemical production.

+The EPA (Environmental Protection Agency) finalized a ban on most uses of dichloromethane in April 2024.
+This ban, which took effect on July 8, 2024, prohibits most industrial and commercial uses of the chemical, including its use in paint removers for consumer use.

+New U.S. Environmental Protection Agency (EPA) regulations under the Toxic Substances Control Act (TSCA) have significantly lowered permissible exposure limits for methylene chloride to 2 ppm TWA and 16 ppm STEL, far below OSHA's existing standard (29 CFR 1910.1052).
+For remaining permitted uses, this necessitates a Workplace Chemical Protection Program (WCPP) requiring initial and periodic exposure monitoring at these much stricter levels to protect worker health.
+This EPA Final Rule (89 FR 39806) drives the new compliance requirements for monitoring.

 Environmental effects

-Ozone

 Dichloromethane is not classified as an ozone-depleting substance by the Montreal Protocol.
-The U.S. Clean Air Act does not regulate dichloromethane as an ozone depleter.
-Recent research shows that dichloromethane and other halogenated very short-lived substances (VSLSs), despite their short atmospheric lifetimes of less than 0.5 year, can contribute to stratospheric ozone depletion, particularly if emitted in regions where rapid transport to the stratosphere occurs.
+The US Clean Air Act does not regulate dichloromethane as an ozone depleter.
+Dichloromethane has been classified as a very short-lived substance (VSLS).
+Despite their short atmospheric lifetimes of less than 0.5 year, VSLSs can contribute to stratospheric ozone depletion, particularly if emitted in regions where rapid transport to the stratosphere occurs.
 Atmospheric abundances of dichloromethane have been increasing in recent years.

-Ozone concentrations measured at the midlatitudes from the ground up through the stratosphere from 1998 to 2016 have declined by 2.2 Dobson units, just under 1%.
-The reasons for this decline are unclear, but one unverified hypothesis is the presence of short-lived substances such as dichloromethane in the lower atmosphere.